little-pinecone/spring-boot-log4j-2-scaffolding/README.md

 * You can browse logs in [Kibana](http://localhost:5601/).
 * You can browse Elastic Stack metrics in a [Kibana dashboard](http://localhost:5601/app/monitoring).
 * You can monitor the Spring Boot app using [Actuator endpoints](http://localhost:8080/actuator).
+* You can monitor the Spring Boot app using [Prometheus dashboard](http://localhost:9090).

 ## Built With